sushmarchandran/cloud-tsa/istio-analytics/README.md

 ### Pointing _Istio Analytics_ to your Istio installation

+* Follow [these instructions](docs/kube-istio-analytics.md) to run _Istio Analytics_ in the same Kubernetes environment where Istio is running and point it to Istio's Jaeger.

-Follow [these instructions](docs/istio-analtyics-istio.md) to run _Istio Analytics_ locally and point it to your Istio's mesh tracing backend.
+* Follow [these instructions](docs/istio-analytics-istio.md) to run _Istio Analytics_ locally and point it to your Istio's mesh tracing backend.

 ## Development